 I’ve been busy lately, working on several projects at once and preparing for the holidays, and I haven’t had much time to develop new recipes.
 So this weekend I decided to adapt an old favorite, Berberé Stew, and turn it into a lentil and vegetable soup.

 I’m a big fan of “meal in a bowl” type dishes that cover all the bases—vegetable, starch, and protein all-in-one—and this one fits the bill.
 It’s also quick, another plus in these hurried times.

-This is a very complex and aromatic soup that gets its distinctive flavor from an equal amount of 11 different spices so that no one flavor predominates.
+This Ethiopian lentil soup is very complex and aromatic.
+It gets its distinctive flavor from an equal amount of 11 different spices so that no one flavor predominates.
 I keep a jar full of the spice mixture, but if you don’t want to mix up a big batch, just start with 1/8 teaspoon of whichever of the spices you have and add more to taste.
 Try to keep the measurements equal (except perhaps for the cayenne), so that the flavors balance out.

 Ethiopian-Inspired Red Lentil Soup

 - 1 pound potatoes cut into 1/2-inch chunks